Table of Contents

 Aside from the dangerous conditions outside our doors, manufacturers should be aware of hazardous circumstances inside their factories and include that information in employee safety courses.
 Slip, fall, and accident injuries are still one of the most common causes of occupational disease claims, which can be expensive for businesses in terms of lost productivity, litigation, and OSHA fines.

-According to the CDC, more than a million people in the United States suffer from slip, trip, and fall injuries.
+According to the CDC, more than a million people in the United States suffer from a slip, trip, and fall injuries.
 More than 17,000 individuals die as a result of these injuries.
 Slip, trip, and fall incidents account for 15% of all work-related injuries that cost between 12 and 15% of all workers’ compensation costs.

 OSHA inspects the reasons behind work-related falls to prevent future slips and on greasy or wet surfaces.
 However, the most prevalent problem is the presence of unprotected sides and edges where someone can fall from a higher level.
 Working surfaces must be cleaned regularly to comply with OSHA regulations.
 Walking-working surfaces must be free of hazards.